open-afc-project/openafc/tools/geo_converters/README.md

 Some source files are in geodetic coordinate system that is not WGS84.

-`to_wgs84.py` script converts source files to ones with WGS84 horizontal (latitude/longitude) and vertical (heights relative to WGSD84 - where applicable) coordinate systems.
-In certain cases it may convert both vertical and horizontal coordinate systems in one swoop, but this is **not recommended** as performance degrades dramatically (as it involves geoid backprojection - don't ask...).
+`to_wgs84.py` script converts source files to ones with WGS84 horizontal (latitude/longitude) and vertical (heights relative to WGS84 ellipsoid - where applicable) coordinate systems.
+In certain cases it may convert both vertical and horizontal coordinate systems in one swoop, but this is **not recommended** as performance degrades dramatically.
 Instead it is recommended to fix horizontal coordinate system (if needed) first and then vertical (if needed).

 `to_wgs84.py [options] FILES`